 One of the main problems with sugar is that excess consumption can lead to unhealthy weight gain, which can set you up for a host of health problems, from high blood pressure to diabetes to heart disease.
 Being sugar-free helps the metabolism regulate, and cravings for empty-calorie foods dissipate as the levels of leptin, the hormone that regulates hunger, stay consistent.
 This ensures you eat when you're actually hungry—and not when the spiking hormones want to convince you otherwise.

 It Boosts Your Energy

 Though it sounds counter-intuitive, given sugar is thought to give more energy, when you cut out the sweet stuff, your body remains more alert.
-While eating sugar will first give the brain a boost of strength by raising blood sugar levels, it also triggers insulin and tryptophan to release, which can make you sleepy.
+While eating sugar will first give the brain a boost of energy by raising blood sugar levels, it also triggers insulin and tryptophan to release, which can make you sleepy.
 This is one reason why after the so-called "sugar rush" and subsequent crash, the body craves more to keep going.
 Without refined sugar the body and brain can stick to a more natural rhythm, getting fuel from the wholesome nutrients in other foods, and reap the benefits of exercise and sleep.